A Lanczos-like method for non-autonomous linear ordinary differential equations: The -Lanczos Algorithm

-The $*$-orthogonalization process described above can be summarized in what we call the $*$-Lanczos algorithm (Table \ref{algo:*lan}).
+The $*$-orthogonalization process described above defines the $*$-Lanczos algorithm (Table \ref{algo:*lan}).
 The reason for this name is that the algorithm resembles the original Lanczos algorithm.
 Indeed, if all the inputs were \emph{time-independent}, and if we substituted $1_*$ with $1$ and the $*$ product with the usual matrix-vector or scalar-vector products, then Algorithm \ref{algo:*lan} would be mathematically equivalent to the non-Hermitian Lanczos algorithm.

 Let us define the tridiagonal matrix

 and the matrices $\mathsf{V}_n:=[\boldsymbol{v}_0, \dots, \boldsymbol{v}_{n-1}]$ and $\mathsf{W}_n := [\boldsymbol{w}_0, \dots, \boldsymbol{w}_{n-1}]$.
 Then the three-term recurrences Eqs.~(\ref{Recurrences}) read, in matrix form,